Breakthrough-Development/raul-gym-fitness/documentation/21-catching/where-do-we-cache?.md

 ## Where Do We Cache? - Complete Next.js Caching Strategy

 Next.js provides multiple caching layers, each serving different purposes and use cases.
-Here's the complete hierarchy:
+Here's the complete hierarchy from your diagram:

 ```
                            Next.js Caching